StraightTree/rand/README.md

 # rand
 An awesome random generator for the terminal.

-:warning: **Which is currently in the developing process.** Please watch this repository to get informed when the first release is available.

 # Outline
 A more detailed description can be found on the wiki-page.
 The basic idea is to create a versatile random generator for the terminal.